 What is OHSS?

 OHSS is caused by the presence of multiple ovarian cysts in the ovaries that can occur after a robust response to IVF injections.
 OHSS is characterized by high levels of vascular endothelial growth factor (VEGF) that gets released after taking the final injection of hCG during IVF.
 The sustained, high levels of VEGF, along with estrogen and progesterone, lead to the dilation of blood vessels in the body causing fluid to shift out of the bloodstream and into the abdominal cavity, or in more severe cases, the lung cavity.

 Even though a woman with OHSS drinks plenty of fluids, she can become severely dehydrated.
 As a result, the blood becomes thickened leaving her at risk for blood clots in the legs and lungs.

 What are the Symptoms of OHSS?

-The symptoms of OHSS may be mild, moderate, or severe and usually begin four to five days following egg collection.
+The symptoms of OHSS may be mild, moderate, or severe and can be classified as early-onset (< 10 days from retrieval) or late-onset (>10 days after retrieval which is usually associated with early pregnancy).
 The accumulation of fluid in the abdominal cavity can be very uncomfortable and cause bloating, sometimes breathlessness.
 In severe cases, the fluid enters the lungs and causes respiratory distress.
 This is why it’s very important to inform your doctor if you have any of the following symptoms:

 - Severe abdominal pain